soywod/kvothe/readme.md

 [https://kvothe.soywod.fr](https://kvothe.soywod.fr)

 Kvothe (pronounce « quote ») is a web app that tries to help composers.
-It provides you only one tool for now : a mode builder.
+For now, it provides you only one tool : a Harmonizer.
 Many more tools will soon be available :)

 ## Todo

-- Transform the mode builder tool to a harmonizer tool.
+- Add chord informations in the Harmonizer tool
-    - step 1 : select note
-    - step 2 : selection scale formula
-    - step 3 : select a mode
-    - step 4 : show complete results (composition, intervals, scale, harmonization)
 - Add a comment section (Disqus ?)
 - Set menu item active when reach the good route
-- Add possibility to create custom scale (from mode builder)
+- Add possibility to create custom scale (from the Harmonizer)
 - Add a metronome tool
 - Add possibility to play chord / scale
 - Add a chord finder tool